awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-permissions.md

 1. Optionally attach the `CloudWatchFullAccess` AWS managed policy to your IAM user or group to grant permissions to monitor Amazon Personalize with CloudWatch\.
 See [AWS managed policies](security_iam_id-based-policy-examples.md#using-managed-policies)\.

 1. Create an IAM role for Amazon Personalize and attach the policy from step 1 to the new role\.
-See [Creating an IAM service role for Amazon Personalize](#set-up-create-role-with-permissions)\.
+See [Creating an IAM role for Amazon Personalize](#set-up-create-role-with-permissions)\.

-1. If you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize IAM service\-linked role permission to use your key\.
+1. If you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize IAM service role permission to use your key\.
 You must also add Amazon Personalize as a Principle in your AWS KMS key policy\.
 For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 ## Creating a new IAM policy<a name="set-up-required-permissions"></a>